mmistakes/jekyll-theme-hpstr/_posts/2018-06-01-on-RT-and-FP.markdown

 scala> t2.runAsync.foreach(println)
 Task is running!
 Task is running!
-result
 ```

+As you can see `t1` and `t2` produce the same result, so they respect RT.

 # Conclusions
-I hope the examples exposed above give a good idea of the benefit of Referential Transparency.
+I hope the examples exposed above give a good idea of the benefits of Referential Transparency.

-One way to see Functional programming is as a programming style that is rigorous and explicit about expectations and guarantees (typically modeled through typeclasses and laws).
+The same concepts we have explored here apply when we develop our business application, when we are dealing with a DB call, or building an object out of a DB row, or performing a call to an API.

+What we want is to apply one of the principles of Functional programming, i.e. being pure, rigorous and explicit about expectations and guarantees.
+This allows us to _think in the little_ to _compose in the big_ context, without juggling with too many concepts in our head.

-RT plays a fundamental role in this and by using it we make our code easier to reason about, improving its maintainability and becoming ultimately more productive.
+RT plays a fundamental role in this and by using it we make our code easier to reason about, improving its maintainability and becoming ultimately more productive as developers.